mericozkayagan/Terminal-Quest/docs/README.md

 - Status effects (bleeding, poison, etc.)
 - Skill-based abilities
 - Random encounters
+- Environmental effects such as weather conditions and terrain
+- Dynamic battlefields with hazards like traps or obstacles

 ### Items and Equipment
 - Various item types (weapons, armor, consumables)